omyllymaki/image-classifier/README.md

 **Train your own classifier for the target problem**

 - Get you own data set by running download_google_images.py script (more detailed instructions below)
-- Arrange data so that images are grouped to folders with label name as folder name
+- Arrange data so that images are grouped to folders with label name as folder name (see mugs data for example)
+- Change SOURCE_DATA_PATH in constants.py to point to your data
 - Train and evaluate classifier by running model_training and model_evaluation notebooks
 - Improve classifier accuracy by changing constant values in constants.py file.
 You can also try hyperparameter tuning with hyperparameter_tuning notebook.